 I honestly thought when I first saw this preoperative radiograph that this tooth was toast.
-But, this girl went for it.
-Like I said, she doesn’t like to give up.
+But, this girl went for it, and she doesn’t like to give up.

-Let’s chat a bit about perforations, because the things that affect a perforation are TIME, SIZE and LOCATION.
+The things that affect a perforation are TIME, SIZE, and LOCATION.

 The longer the perforation has been there, the worse the prognosis.